skip to content

 00:46:57 - Jenn Junod

-down everything because you were like, hey, they may not like need that in the future.
-If I was writing it for someone else.
-And that's when I clarified I'm writing it for me, not necessarily for a specific Audience, right?
+You should write down everything because you were like, hey, they may not need that in the future if I was writing it for someone else.
+And that's when I clarified I'm writing it for me, not necessarily for a specific audience, right?

 00:47:10 - Anthony Campolo

 Yeah.
-For the most part, though, you should just write for yourself and assume that there's others like you as your audience.
-So whatever it was, saying you shouldn't write down was probably fine to write down.
+For the most part, though, you should just write for yourself and assume that there are others like you as your audience.
+So whatever it was I was saying you shouldn't write down was probably fine to write down.
 It's very hard to include too much information.
 I've found almost everyone includes not enough information.

 00:47:30 - Jenn Junod